Intela-solutions/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.8.15 =
+* Fixed bug with layout in Safari desktop

 = 0.8.14 =
 * Fixed out of screen input field on mobile